Why does my microfluidic flow-focusing device switch between large droplets and many small droplets?

 With the development of small electrodes such as printed electrodes and microelectrodes, it is possible to work with electrochemistry at a microliter level.

-Currently, a number of applications using electrochemistry at a microliter level have been developed:
+Currently, several applications using electrochemistry at a microliter level have been developed:

 1. Production of organic compounds